lalitard/lalitard/README.md

 ## **🧑‍💻 About Me**

 <p align="justify">
-Hi, I am Ronny García.
+Hi, I am Adrián Litardo.
 Current back-end developer freelance from Ecuador.
-I spend my time on personal projects and learning more about back-end and how to improve my skills.
-I am passionate about building accessible, user-friendly websites and web applications.
-My skills include HTML, CSS, Java, Python, GIT, Github, Netlify.
-However, I am constantly learning and am open to new technologies.
-If you think I would be a great fit for your team feel free to contact me so we can chat.</p>
+I am a proactive person and passionate about technology, always looking to keep up to date with the latest trends and tools in the field of programming.
+Possessing excellent analytical and technical skills and impeccable coding ability, I am able to execute sections of code as required without errors.I am able to effectively manage and prioritize my time and juggle different projects at the same time.
+If you think I would be a great fit for your team feel free to contact me so we can start work.</p>

-- 💼 Full Stack developer

 - 🔭 I’m currently working on becoming a Full Stack Developer.

 - 📈 Design and management of databases, development of web pages and writer applications

-- 🌱 I’m currently learning **Django** and **Typescript**, and always learning **Java.**
+- 🌱 I’m currently learning **Angular** and **ARP.NET**, and always learning **Java**

+- 🦅 Belonging to the low percentage of developers who have knowledge of swift

-- ❤️ My favorite languages are Java and Python, I like to experiment with the python opencv library to design new projects
+- ❤️ My favorite languages are Java , Swift and Python.
+I like to experiment with the Python opencv library to design new projects

-- 👯 I’m looking to collaborate on **Web Development projects**

 <!-- - 👨‍💻 All of my projects are available at **[My Portfolio](https://subhamraoniar.com)** -->

 - 💬 Ask me about anything [here](https://github.com/rsgarcia0203/rsgarcia0203/issues)

-- 📫 How to reach me: **rsgarcia@espol.edu.ec**
+- 📫 How to contact me: **lalitard@espol.edu.ec**

 <br/>